Elico-Corp/odoo-addons/project_task_git_branch/README.rst

 Task GIT Branch
 ===============

-This module makes easy to manage your git .
+This module allows you to manage your git .

 Installation
 ============